-(Scroll down for related podcast episode.)
+(Scroll down for related podcast episode)

-A couple of years ago I attended a dinner meeting sponsored a Christian business group.
+A couple of years ago, I attended a dinner meeting sponsored by a Christian business group.
 After dinner, we were asked to go around the room and talk about the issues we face in our work.
 One young manager spoke up and complained that he was having a difficult time balancing his desire for success with his attempt to live by the values taught by his church.
 This surprised me, so I spoke with him afterwards and challenged him a bit.
 He was insistent, however; he insisted that in his industry his desire to maintain his integrity was getting in the way of his ambitions.

 I thought about this for a few days.
 As I did so, I realized that while I did not know his situation, in every business and industry in which I have worked if you lost your reputation for honesty and fair dealing you were pretty much finished – finished at least until you had a chance to redeem yourself.

-There is a false ideology at work in the world – the idea that integrity and the values and virtues promoted by the church and other religious entities are in fundamental conflict with business effectiveness and the success we hope results from effectiveness.
+There is a false ideology at work in the world: the idea that integrity and the values and virtues promoted by the church and other religious entities are in fundamental conflict with business effectiveness and the success we hope results from effectiveness.
 This false ideology seems to underpin too much of what we hear from outside commentators when the topic of business comes up.

 Success Is Usually Dependent On Collaboration